sftcd/happykey/README.md

 - 20221004: middle of process of reducing HPKE code duplication with DHKEM PR now having being merged (but keeping ability to build and link to a released OpenSSL 3.0.0).
-TODO: Check DHKEM allowed input lengths, probably have something to fix there; EBCDIC strings; ECH checks.
+TODO: Check DHKEM allowed input lengths, probably have something to fix there; ECH checks.

 - 20220928: now working on two build targets - one for when using the system install of OpenSSL (3.0 or above) (using -DHAPPOBJS),